barryclark/jekyll-now/_posts/2018-01-09-Lets-Go-Deeper-In-CNN.md

 3. Batch Norm vs Dropout?

-    Simply put, when using the dropout technique, you intentionally ignore a **random** selected set of neurons during a certain iteration of training process.
+    Simply put, when using the dropout technique, you intentionally ignore a **randomly** selected set of neurons during a certain iteration of training process.
 At each iteration of training, each node is either dropped or preserved with a pre-set possibility of P (usually a number somewhat around 0.5, which means a 50% dropout rate.)

     Dropout is a training regularizer, it prevents overfitting and regularizes the network.
     Batch Norm is an input normalizer, it's mostly about improving optimization and "stabilize" the network.